juliangruber/andbang.js/README.md

 ###andbang.template.js
 andbang.js is generated from the provided API specification, spec.json.
-This allows automation allows for rapid expansion of the API across many platforms.
+This automation allows for rapid expansion of the API across many platforms.

 To generate andbang.js, run the provided build script, which depends on spec.json and andbang.template.js.